How to Pack Books for Moving?

 Books are heavy—a full large box of books can weigh 70+ pounds and become impossible to lift safely.
 Always use small boxes for books, aiming for 30-40 pounds per box maximum.

 Pack hardcover books spine-down (standing upright) or flat.
 Never pack with page edges down as this damages the binding.
 Paperbacks can go flat, alternating spine direction for stability.
+Use similar careful wrapping when packing electronics for moving.

 Fill gaps with packing paper, bubble wrap, or small soft items like socks.
 Books should not shift or slide in the box.
 Tape boxes securely on the bottom with multiple strips.
+Books are among the items you should pack first when moving since they are rarely needed daily.

 Things to Know